silverstripe/github-issue-search-client/README.md

 in the client bundle (and is readable by everyone through network requests).
 The only reason to include it here is avoiding to hit Github's rate limits without it.

-In order to get an updated list of our [supported modules](https://www.silverstripe.org/software/addons/silverstripe-commercially-supported-module-list/), you can run the following command.
+In order to get an updated list of the repositories we care about, you can run the following command.
 This will be written to the `repos.json` file in the `src` folder, which can be updated (in VCS) periodically if required.
-This will also happen during a deployment and auto-update in the Now environment.
+This gets run during a deployment and auto-update in the Vercel environment.

 ```bash
 npm run get-repos